Dre Campbell Farm

 6. Poke Holes in the Nests

 You can also kill webworms organically by poking holes in their nests.
-Doing this will expose them to predators such as birds and wasps.
+Doing this will expose them to predators, such as birds and wasps.

 7. Soapy Water

-Fill a bucket with some dish soap and water.
+Fill a bucket with a mixture of dish soap and water.
 The ratio is two tablespoons of dish soap to a gallon of water.
-Next, pull down the branch with the nest and submerge it in soapy water.

 You can also put the soapy water into a spray bottle and spray the mixture onto the webs.
-The soapy water will kill the web worms.
+The soapy water will kill the webworms.

 8. Pruning